CodeMasterChef/code-push-demo/README.md

 Tip: For simple, we should use only the Staging Deployment Key.

 ## 4.2: Install package for React Native project:
+With newest version of react native, we install newest version of code-push:

 `npm install --save react-native-code-push`

 **Important**: We must choose correct version of code-push package with react native project.
-Example: We must install code-push package version 0.3+ for react native version 0.45:
+Example: We must install code-push package version 3.0+ for react native version 0.45:

-`npm install --save react-native-code-push@0.3.1-beta`
+`npm install --save react-native-code-push@3.0.1-beta`

 You can find the mapping in link : https://github.com/Microsoft/react-native-code-push#supported-react-native-platforms